 Call queues and hold times are a traditional part of the call center experience.
 But tradition doesn’t always stand the test of time ─ as modern customer expectations evolve, businesses must change their service approaches accordingly.

-That’s where call-back technology comes in.
+That’s where modern call-back technology comes in.
 This simple and powerful tool has been gaining momentum in the customer service world for its ability to lower call volumes, improve key call center metrics, and boost customer satisfaction.

 If you aren’t familiar with call-back technology and its benefits, we’ve put together a quick list so you can explore the benefits of this popular tool.